microsoft/cobalt/infra/modules/providers/azure/keyvault-cert/README.md

 The following attributes are exported:

-- `cert_name`: The name of the generated certificate.
+- `cert_name`: The name of the generated certificate in key vault.
 - `public_cert`: The contents of the generated public `cer` certificate.
 - `private_pfx`: The contents of the generated private `pfx` key.